|

 - given recurrences, be able to give tree information at level i (number of nodes at level i, problem size for a node at level i, local time complexity for a node at level i) and number of levels in the tree.

-- ??
-Master Theorem - to be decided if it will be included
+??
+Master Theorem - to be decided if it will be included.
+Will not be included.

 - be able to compare strings using alphabetical order

-- sorting - insertion sort, count sort, radix sort, bucket sort, merge sort, quick sort, ?? selection sort ??
+- sorting - insertion sort, count sort, radix sort, bucket sort, merge sort, quicksort.
+For each of these algorithms know all the requirements listed below:

 - stable?, adaptive?,